NightCat10759/TicTacToeByJava/README.md

 * Player:

   * input your name to modify your nickname.

-* set your symbol:
   * you can choose your own symbol to represent yourself.

+* How to play:
+  * key in A-I. choose the position on the rightside hint board to set your symbol.

 * board:
   * in the begining on game.you will see left side has a empty board with "-",and right side has a board which is a position hint.
-  * key in A-I. choose the position on the rightside hint board.

 * try agin: